Jack Russel

 While this approach is inventive, it doesn't work well with those of us who are not good with pulleys, ropes and hinges.

-But trying to stop a dog, and especially a dog that is extremely territorial, from excessive barking, can be quite a challenge as it is a natural Jack Russell Terrier behavior response to sound an alarm when other dogs or people approach their territory.
+But trying to stop a dog, and especially a jack russell terrier dog breed puppy or terrier dog breed that is extremely territorial, from excessive barking, can be quite a challenge as it is a natural Jack Russell Terrier behavior response to sound an alarm when other dogs or people approach their territory.

-It is advisable, as good owners and good neighbors, to try and curb problem barking before it becomes a bad habit.
+It is advisable, as good owners, dog lovers and good neighbors, to try and curb problem barking before it becomes a bad habit and before a Jack Russell Terrier puppy matures into an adult dog.
 And as I have mentioned before, START EARLY because these dogs are smart and they WILL learn, but only...if YOU are consistent.

 But once punishment is administered, make every attempt from that point on, to punish ALL undesirable barking.
 Don't allow long periods of barking to go unpunished.